Showing posts with label Mystery. Show all posts

 What if there is a proof?

-If Cantor's paradox is essentially a proof that there is a God, then anyone who could have noticed Cantor's generalised diagonal argument could have discovered that proof.
-Could it have been discovered by the mathematicians of the ancient world?
-Might that have been part of the significance of Amun-Ra, or Jehovah, or Plato's Form of Forms?
-It is too late to know now (although the experts would say that they know what is probably the case).
+And perhaps it could have been different.
+If Cantor's paradox is essentially a proof that there is a God, then anyone who could have noticed Cantor's generalized diagonal argument could have discovered that proof.
+And the paradox of Achilles and the tortoise is a reason to introduce infinite ordinal numbers; and Cantor did find his paradox by introducing infinite ordinal numbers.
+Could a similar paradox have been discovered by the mathematicians of the ancient world?
+Might that have been part of the motive for Plato's Form of Forms?
+It is too late to know now (although the experts would say that they do know that that is almost certainly not the case).

-If there is such a proof, would the work of Russell in the period 1901 to 1906 have any connection with Einstein's 1905 paper?
+I wonder whether the work of Russell in the period 1901 to 1906 had any connection with Einstein's 1905 paper.
 Russell's obscure mathematics flew in the face of logic; and not too dissimilarly, Einstein's obscure mathematics survived being contradicted by empirical observations.
 And the powers of the world would presumably have liked to keep the truth about high energy physics secret.
-Still, it is for that reason impossible to know either way.
+Still, it is for that reason impossible to know either way now (although the experts would say that they do know that that is almost certainly not the case).

-If God deliberately created this universe in such a way that there was such a proof, then we might expect the universe to be full of people taking themselves to be living in God's family.
+Still, if God did create this universe in such a way that there was this proof, then we might expect the universe to be full of people taking themselves to be living in God's family.
 And if Einstein was wrong about the light-speed-limit, then that might make a difference to us.

 Wednesday, September 05, 2018